JordinaGR/shortest-path-visualization/README.md

 # Shortest Path Visualization

 It's a BFS implementation where the shortest path between two points is displayed.

-There are four types of cells, the start, the end, blocked cells and cells where the path can go.
-You can change them all through the GUI.
+You can change all the cells through the GUI.

+Here is a video of the program working (July, 09, 2021): https://youtu.be/vZaqmk6QIoA

 ### Things to implement

-* Make graphics more aesthetic
-* Display the information on the Text widget
-* clear all button to remove all walls
 * Create more mazes
-* Implement more algs like largest path or forcing to go through a specific cell, DFS, dijkstra...
+* Implement more algs like largest path or forcing to go through a specific cell, dijkstra...